 Apple’s OS X (or macOS), which went to the podium in the first two installments of this series, has suffered an interface design decline.
 But it does not stand alone.
 Its nine-year-old sibling, iOS, which graces the screens of Apple’s iPhone and iPad, has also mutated from an eminently artful, easy-to-use, and thoughtfully designed operating system into a white slab of low-effort, non-navigable tedium.

-Let me reiterate, for the third time, these abandoned hallmarks of Apple’s greatest interfaces:
+Let me reiterate, again, these abandoned hallmarks of Apple’s greatest interfaces:

 Analogies to familiar real-world objects, such as folders, buttons, a desktop, or a trash can, so that you feel comfortable and can easily use these clues to infer any of the computer’s functions.

 Style and grace, so that you want to use the computer.

 Judicious use of hierarchy and color (though technological limitations prohibited color displays until later in computer history), to draw your eye to the proper places and differentiate design elements from each other.

 Sufficiently readable fonts and bold iconography, so that you can see what you are doing.

 Feedback (for instance, the way an icon goes dark while being clicked).
 Providing feedback reassures you that you are accomplishing what you think you are, and it communicates the state of the computer.

 You need only glance at the interface to know what you can do and how to do it.
 According to this principle, the design should not include “hidden” elements (buttons, menus, and other choices should always stay visible) and should clearly communicate, using visual clues, what will happen when you interact with an element of the interface.